jkmackie/means_and_outliers/README.md

 ![Alt text](images/four_ratings_combined.PNG)

 The histogram is right-skewed because the Overall Quality scale includes 6-10 and the other ratings do not.
+If we pretend this set is [normally distributed](https://www.mathsisfun.com/data/standard-normal-distribution.html), the tails would be balanced.
+Instead, the two little bars in the right tail look like outliers.
+Ratings 9 and 10 in the set are over three standard deviations above the mean rating of 4.3.